ZeroIntensity/hoist/docs/getting_started.md

 Sure, you could use this and it would work just fine, but writing it might waste time or get repetitive over time.

 However, high-level utilities like that can have downsides.
-Something like `connect_to` only works for that single use case, and isn't very flexible.
+Something like `connect_with` only works for that single use case, and isn't very flexible.

 There are alternatives for when you need it though.
 Hoist has a utility called `main`, which removes `asyncio` boilerplate: